 What happens at an area meeting?

-The usual format of a meeting is to first run through the progress made since the last time everyone got together; then comes feedback from the area's representatives on the BMC National Council, which provides an intermediary forum between the members and the Board of Directors.
+The usual format of a meeting is to first run through the progress made since the last time everyone got together; then comes feedback from the area's representatives on the BMC Members' Council, which provides an intermediary forum between the members and the Board of Directors.
 After that, the locally relevant discussions start, including updates from other area representatives on access, clubs, hill walking, youth etc. Discussion topics are as varied as:

 Lake District winter climbing ethics